How to Pass a Smog Test

-1. First, of course, is the thief.
+- The thief.
 Depending on how your state sets things up, you may be scammed into paying for unnecessary repairs.

 These personality types are more prevalent in some counties/cities than in others.
-The second and third personality-types may possibly be more prevalent in the smaller shops.
+The second and third personality types may possibly be more prevalent in the smaller shops.

 To help reduce your odds of triggering these personality types into “selecting” you, you can do the following:

 - Don’t wear anything with writing on it.

 - Don’t wear anything with pictures on it.